yilverdeja/canto-numbers/README.md

 - [x] Expanding the range of numbers.
 - [ ] Adding a stats dashboard to see progress.
 - [ ] Incorporating more audio variations for each number.
+  - [ ] Manage a single mp3 and json file for all variations
+  - [ ] Create a system to play different variations in play & practice
 - [ ] Add different number categories
   - [x] integers
   - [x] time